ga4gh/cat-vrs/schema/defs/catvars/CanonicalAllele.rst

           - vrs:Variation | :ref:``
           - 0..m
           - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
+       *  - type
+          - string
+          - 0..1
+          -
+       *  - definingContext
+          - {'$refCurie': 'vrs:Variation'}
+          - 1..1
+          - The `VRS Variation <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#variation>`_ object that is congruent with variants on alternate reference sequences.